-Santa Teresa Costa Rica is just a few hours from much of anywhere in the US.
-Santa Teresa is located just north of the southern tip of the Nicoya Peninsula and the town is known for its beautiful beaches and I hear some of the best surfing in the world while I don’t surf I have watched in amazement as the surfers do their thing all along the coast of Montezuma.
+Santa Teresa, Costa Rica is just a few hours from much of anywhere in the U.S. Santa Teresa is located just north of Montezuma, Costa Rica on the southern tip of the Nicoya Peninsula.
+Montezuma, Costa Rica is known for its beautiful beaches and some of the best surfing in the world.
+While I don’t surf I have watched in amazement as the surfers do their thing all along the coast of Montezuma.

 My Santa Teresa Travel Guide will help you decide when is the best time to go to, how to get to Santa Teresa, and things to do in Santa Teresa Costa Rica.